parry-drew/Cooking/README.md

 ## Merry Christmas 1996
 Through our lives, we have found comfort in the love and traditions of family.
-Often we are reminded of this comfort through food - Dad's glumpkies on a cool autumn day of sledding at Kearsley Park.
+Often we are reminded of this comfort through food - Dad's glumpkies on a cool autumn day or Mom's chili after a day of sledding at Kearsley Park.
 After Owen's birth, I was fortunate to have spent time with Cecilia who gave me a crash course in home cooking.
 So I decided to collect the recipes that Tom remembers from his youth and thought you might enjoy them.
 It includes a few new favorites from Cecilia.

 I hope that my children's memories of family dinners are as fond as Tom's.
 I plan on adding our family cookbook and passing it on our kids.
 I would like to include recipes from the Wolfe get togethers - such as Kathy's great salads, Marilyn's cheesecakes, Karen's beans and Betty's potatoes.
 If you would like to make this a living cookbook, I would love to be the secretary to keep it up-to-date.

+-Jody Wolfe, 1996

 ## Memorable Feasts of the Wolfes
 **Christmas Morning:**